MaxPuig/spotify-reorder-playlist/README.md

 Reorder your spotify playlist in ascending/descending order by date added.

 ## Motivation
-I have a playlist with many songs and I wanted to reorder in ascending order by date added.
+I have a big playlist and I wanted to reorder the songs in descending order by date added (newest to oldest).
 This new order should be the same for everyone, not just locally.
-I couldn't find any way to do this in the spotify app so I decided to write a script to do it for me.
+I couldn't find any way to do this in the spotify app, and doing it manually was going to take too long, so I decided to write this script.

 ## Installation
 ### Prerequisites